Filtered by category: News Clear Filter

 CDPHE Seeking Applicant for Producer Responsibility Advisory Board

 The Producer Responsibility Program for Statewide Recycling is accepting applications for a vacancy on the Producer Responsibility Advisory Board.
-This individual will represent the manufacturer of recycled paper products seat and continue in a two-year term that ends in December of 2024.
-We are accepting applications until September 11 or until the seat is filled.
+This individual will represent the environmental justice seat.
+We are accepting applications until October 4 or until the seat is filled.

 Read More